Sheets To Labels

 That makes the workflow closer to a WYSIWYG label designer than a document merge.
 You can see where the SKU, address, price, logo, barcode, or QR code will actually print.

-Drag fields onto an Avery label canvas
+Drag fields onto a compatible label canvas

 Map Google Sheets Columns to Label Elements